 Echinopsis huascha is an upright or sprawling basally branching cactus that can grow up to 36″ tall.
 They are known for their beautiful flowers that grow about 4″ long and grow on top of the plant.
 Flowers can be yellow, orange, and red.
 Echinopsis huascha var. grandiflora only produces red flowers.
 BUT…

 When I was at Lowe’s on September 21, I decided to check the clearance rack for a few cactus I didn’t have.
 I think I may have gone there for potting soil with cactus as my second reason.
 Maybe visa versa.
 I already picked out several small cactus from a clearance rack and while walking around a little I found a BIG pot.
 The big pot had six good-sized offsets surrounding a bigger dead plant in the center.
 Well, it was only $5.00, so I brought it home, too.
 When I came home, to my amazement, the label on the big pot was the same as one of the smaller plants.
 The label said they were Trichocereus grandiflorus which is now a synonym of Echinopsis huascha.
-Previously, Echinopsis hybrids were crossed with species of Trichocereus to produced plants that flowered in various colors.
+Previously, Echinopsis hybrids were crossed with species of Trichocereus to produce plants that flowered in various colors.
 Trichocereus is still an accepted genus with 14 species.

 The species is “variable” and some photos show plants with longer spines.
 According to the Llifle (encyclopedia of Living Forms), the species can have spines as long as 5-6 cm., which is about 2-1 1/4″.
 Echinopsis huascha var. grandiflora grow shorter spines, around 1 cm., which is less than 1/4″.
-However, variety name isn’t accepted and is considered a synonym of Echinopsis huascha… Well, from the description and in my opinion, my Echinopsis huascha are the variety grandiflora.
+However, the variety name isn’t accepted and is considered a synonym of Echinopsis huascha… Well, from the description and in my opinion, my Echinopsis huascha are the variety grandiflora.
 BUT… According to Llifle, Echinopsis huascha var. grandiflora was originally Lobivia grandiflora (Britton & Rose 1922).
 Plants of the World Online says Lobivia grandiflora is a synonym of Echinopsis rowley… Something is weird because Llifle says Lobivia grandiflora and Echinopsis rowley are both synonyms of Echinopsis huascha… Well, maybe Llifle isn’t up-to-date or they have their own opinion (or their sources aren’t up-to-date).
 Maybe Plants of the World Online is incorrect and doesn’t know it.
 Maybe I will change the name to Echinopsis huascha var. grandiflora and wait for that name to be accepted.

 At some point, I hope the botanists “in charge” of what is and isn’t accepted will realize the need to “accept” the many varieties, forms, subspecies, etc. which further identifies the plants based on specific characteristics.
 I think it has to happen to avoid confusion and but maybe they think the opposite.
 POWO doesn’t even list Echinopsis huascha var. grandiflora period… Neither does The Plant List (from 2013), Tropicos OR EVEN IPNI (International Plant Names Index.
 Hmmm… We shall find out for sure when these plants flower since there are seven…